COLLEGE of PUBLIC HEALTH & HEALTH PROFESSIONS

 BACHELOR of HEALTH SCIENCE

 The Bachelor of Health Science (BHS) program is a limited access program designed for students whose career goal is to work in the health professions providing service to individuals and communities.
 Students applying to our program are typically pursuing health related professions such as medicine, physician assistant, physical therapy, occupational therapy, audiology, speech-language pathology, dentistry, epidemiology, or public health.
 Our program is limited access which requires student to apply to the program in their sophomore year.
 If accepted, students will have the opportunity to enroll in a specialized curriculum while continuing to complete their prerequisite coursework for graduate school.
 The BHS program includes two majors: Health Science and Communication Sciences & Disorders.
-Students entering the Health Science major can choose from three specialty tracks: General Health Science, Pre-Occupational Therapy, or Pre-Public Health.
+Students entering the Health Science major can choose from the following specialty tracks: General Health Science, Pre-Occupational Therapy, or Pre-Physical Therapy.
 Each track consists of coursework designed to expand the student’s health care knowledge, better understand human disease and disability, improve leadership and communication skills, and help the student think critically about various individual and public health issues.
 Similarly, students entering the Communication Sciences & Disorders major enroll in a specialized curriculum designed to prepare students interested in pursuing graduate education in either speech-language pathology or audiology.

 - Degree Awarded for all Tracks: Bachelor of Health Science (BHS)